reald/uv-k5-firmware-custom/README.md

 * [License](#license)
 * [Example changes/updates](#example-of-ardf-changesupdates)

-## Main features:
+## Main ARDF features:
-* ARDF features

 * AM demodulation
 * Manual gain control
-   * Transmission function completely disabled (safe for non hamradio licenced operators!)
+* Transmission function completely disabled (safe for non ham radio licenced operators!)
 * Active fox and remaining cycle time display
 * Beep signal before end of fox cycle
+* Fox distance prediction
 * small bandwidth modes
-* many of OneOfEleven mods:
-   * AM fix, huge improvement in reception quality
-   * long press buttons functions replicating F+ action
-   * fast scanning
-   * channel name editing in the menu
-   * channel name + frequency display option
-   * shortcut for scan-list assignment (long press `5 NOAA`)
-   * scan-list toggle (long press `* Scan` while scanning)
-   * configurable button function selectable from menu
-   * battery percentage/voltage on status bar, selectable from menu
-   * longer backlight times
-   * mic bar
-   * RSSI s-meter
-   * more frequency steps
-   * squelch more sensitive
-* fagci spectrum analyzer (**F+5** to turn on)
-* some other mods introduced by egzumer:
-   * SSB demodulation (adopted from fagci)
-   * backlight dimming
-   * battery voltage calibration from menu
-   * better battery percentage calculation, selectable for 1600mAh or 2200mAh
-   * more configurable button functions
-   * long press MENU as another configurable button
-   * better DCS/CTCSS scanning in the menu (`* SCAN` while in RX DCS/CTCSS menu item)
-   * Piotr022 style s-meter
-   * restore initial freq/channel when scanning stopped with EXIT, remember last found transmission with MENU button
-   * reordered and renamed menu entries
-   * LCD interference crash fix
-   * many others...

 ## Compatible Devices

 > [!WARNING]
-> There is are **new hardware versions out**. **Check carefully** which hardware version do you have **before flashing** any new firmware!
+> There are **new hardware versions out**. **Check carefully** which hardware version do you have **before flashing** any new firmware!

 :exclamation: All versions have different processors and need the right firmware and flash tool to run. :exclamation: